-1. CFR brings an individual’s performance to limelight
+1. CFR brings an individual’s performance to the limelight

 OKR focuses more on collective outcomes rather than individual achievements, by design.
 As a result, while the team outcomes and achievement of the organization’s objectives remain in the limelight, the efforts an individual puts into his/her work towards the success of the organization falls by the wayside.
-Any appreciation and recognition usually comes only during a quarterly performance review.
+Appreciation and recognition are mostly expressed only during a quarterly performance review.

 2. CFR amplifies OKRs spirit of self-motivation

 OKR breaks the conventional model of managers setting goals for employees and overseeing activities aimed at achieving them.
 The OKR framework calls for individuals to set their own goals in line with team and organizational goals.
 It pushes them to aim high based on benchmarks, and to find their own creative workarounds and shortcuts to outperform their peers and overachieve.

 This spirit of self-motivation and accountability is taken forward in CFR by encouraging voluntary deliberations in team meetings, weekly check-ins, etc., with regard to challenges, opportunities, creative ideas, problem-solving, skills and training required to overcome challenges in achieving OKRs and assigned targets.
 As a result, the manager becomes more of a facilitator and a mentor who listens to the employees and ensures that employees get everything required to achieve their OKRs.

 3. CFR brings out the voices of employees